DependableSystemsLab/AutoPatch/README.md

 **nRF52840, STM32-F446RE, or ESP-WROOM32**

 **It is important to note that due to university policies, external access to the university's internal internet is not allowed.
 Therefore, we cannot provide the AE committee with access to the boards.
-However, we have included three photos of the board setup and overheads for AutoPatch in the Screenshots folder.**
+However, we have included three photos of the board setup and overheads for AutoPatch in the screencast folder.**

 As explained in the paper, the LLVM passes (i.e., **Instrumentation and Analysis components**) do not necessitate a board and can be executed on general-purpose computers.